 Everybody is different and everyone will perform differently at a different dealership.
 I have seen more than one top car salesman at one dealership become average at another dealership.
 Plus I have seen average salespeople become top sellers when they leave and sell at other dealerships.
 The point here is that you need to be selling at the right dealership for you in order to become a top performer.
 If you enjoy selling cars, but things aren’t clicking for you at your current dealership maybe you need to work for a different dealership.
-Maybe it’s the environment, people, management, but whatever it is you should think abut changing stores.
+It does matter if its Chevy, Ford, Toyota or Chrysler.
+Maybe it’s the environment, people, management, but whatever it is you should think about changing stores.

 Is There a Right Car Dealership?